bitnine-oss/octopus.io/SQL_eng.rst

 **count, start**

-How many returns you want to get, or specify fetch some first results from (an integer of 0 or more)
+How many returns you want to get, or specify fetch some first results from (an integer of 0 or more).

 **withName, withColumn**

-Specify the WITH clause and result column's name (identifier format)
+Specify the WITH clause and result column's name (identifier format).

 **columnAlias, tableAlias**

-Specify the alias name of columns and tables (identifier format)
+Specify the alias name of columns and tables (identifier format).

 **dataSourceName, schemaName, tableName**

-Specify the datasource's, scheme's, table's name (identifier format)
+Specify the datasource's, scheme's, table's name (identifier format).

 - expression